 Definition: A deferred payment involves paying for a good or a service at a future point in time.
 A seller may provide this facility to a buyer to promote sales.
-There could be a situation where the purchaser cannot pay immediately.
-If deferred payment is permitted, the sale could take place, and payment could be made later.

 What does Deferred Payment mean?

 When a deferred payment transaction takes place, the seller records the revenue on an accrued basis.
 In other words, the sale is complete, but the payment is not received.
 The buyer is a debtor in the supplier’s books of accounts.
 This debt will be paid off according to the terms and conditions that have been agreed to.